-With a special section on their website where famous directors and actors have picked up their favourite releases from the Criterion Collection’s archive, I’ve decided to do the same not only because it’s fun but also because it’s a hard challenge since you can easily find several of your favourite movies in their collection.
+With a special section on their website where famous directors and actors have picked up their favorite releases from the Criterion Collection’s archive, I’ve decided to do the same not only because it’s fun but also because it’s a hard challenge since you can easily find several of your favorite movies in their collection.
 Since the years pass and Criterion add more movies to their collection and we ended up watching more movies throughout the years, this list had some significant changes.
 But here they are:

 01. The 400 Blows (1960) by François Truffaut

 If a film could define me, I believe The 400 Blows would be one of them.
-Probably because of the same reasons that makes people from all over the world love this movie and even after 50 years, it’s a masterpiece.
+Probably because of the same reasons that make people from all over the world love this movie and even after 50 years, it’s a masterpiece.
 The first time I wrote this post I didn’t have a Blu Ray copy of it but now I have it and I can say it’s definitely worth it.

 02. Army of Shadows (1969) by Jean-Pierre Melville

 The first time I wrote this list I was really excited about this film and still after several months, it deserves its second position on this list.
-Melville creates an extremely complex spy story that I would say it could be the Space Odyssey of the genre, creating a beautiful almost silent neo noir movie where everything can and will go wrong.
+Melville creates an extremely complex spy story that I would say it could be the Space Odyssey of the genre, creating a beautiful almost silent neo-noir movie where everything can and will go wrong.
 The cinematography is so beautiful that it hurts!
 They have an incredible Blu Ray edition which is unfortunately out of stock.

 03. Code Unknown (2000) by Michael Haneke

-I’ve almost cried when Criterion released one of the best films from my favourite director on Blu Ray.
+I’ve almost cried when Criterion released one of the best films by my favorite director on Blu Ray.
 With all Michael Haneke’s early filmography out of print in the U.S and Brazil, to actually get a Blu Ray version from such a great distributor it’s a gift as amazing as the movie itself.
 Being a master of talking about social problems, Haneke transforms our daily routine in visceral and painful scenes of horror and suffering through a film language that only Haneke can create.

 04. Billy Liar (1963) by John Schlesinger